mesosphere/marathon/docs/docs/external-volumes.md

 ## Scaling your App

-Apps that use external volumes should only be scaled to a single instance.
+Apps that use external volumes should only be scaled to a single instance because a volume can only attach to a single task at a time.
+This will likely change in a future release.

 If you scale your app down to 0 instances, the volume is detached from the agent where it was mounted, but it is not deleted.
 If you scale your app up again, the data that had been associated with it will still be available.